Kong/insomnia-design-assets/content/documentation/Schedule a Request on a Set Interval.md

 - requests will be made every `n` seconds
 - click *Send* a third time to stop the requests

 Here is a screencast that shows it in action.
-You will notice that the *Send* icon changes to help you through the process.

 ![API Request on Set Interval](/images/docs/timer.gif)